fluxuator/eslint-config-fluxuator/README.md

 ## Installation (React app)

+NOTE: You can also create it in your home directory to enable it globally for all projects.

+### React App

-1. Install this package, ESLint and the necessary plugins
+1. Install this package, ESLint and the necessary dependencies

 ```sh
 yarn add -D eslint-config-fluxuator @babel/core@^7.0.0 @babel/eslint-parser@^7.0.0 @babel/preset-react@^7.0.0 \